akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 ### Argument reference

-* `config` - (Optional) Provide credentials for Akamai provider.
+* `config` - (Optional) Provide credentials for Akamai Provider.
 This block supports these arguments:
   * `host` - (Required) The base credential hostname without the protocol.
   * `access_token` - (Required) The service's access token from the `.edgerc` file.
   * `client_token` - (Required) The service's client token from the `.edgerc` file.